Shopify/remote-dom/CONTRIBUTING.md

 **Before submitting a pull request**, please:

-1. Fork the repository and create your branch from `master`
+1. Fork the repository and create your branch from `main`
 1. Run `yarn install` from the repository root
 1. Make sure your changes do not cause errors to be thrown when running `yarn test`, `yarn lint`, or `yarn type-check` (these will also be checked automatically when you open your pull request, as they run as part of remote-ui’s [GitHub Action-based CI](./.github/workflows/ci.yml))
-1. Add a description of your changes to the [consolidated changelog](./CHANGELOG.md)
+1. Add a description of your changes to package’s `CHANGELOG.md`
 1. If you haven’t already, [sign a Contributor License Agreement](https://cla.shopify.com/)

 #### Contributor License Agreement (CLA)